Harla people: Conflict and decline

-According to thirteenth century Arab geographer Ibn Sa'id al-Maghribi, the country of Harla was east of the Ethiopian Empire and north of Zanj.
+According to thirteenth century Arab geographer Ibn Sa'id al-Maghribi, the country of Harla/Karla was east of the Ethiopian Empire and north of Zanj.
 Harla clans descendant from Sa'ad ad-Din II participated in the sixteenth century Ethiopian–Adal War.
-Ibn Said further states the Harla territory passed the Blue Nile, north east and ended near the shores, the Harla made a living in the gold and silver mines.
+Ibn Said further states the Harla/Karla territory passed the Blue Nile, north east and ended near the shores, the Harla/Karla made a living in the gold and silver mines.

-According to Ethiopian accounts, in the 14th century, the Harla led by their Imam Salih allied with the Ifat Sultanate and battled the forces of emperor Amda Seyon I in what is now Somaliland which was Harla occupied.
+According to Ethiopian accounts, in the 14th century, the Harla led by their Imam Salih allied with the Ifat Sultanate and battled the forces of emperor Amda Seyon I in what is now northern Somalia.
 In the 15th century, Emperor Zara Yaqob of Ethiopia sold several Abba Estifanos of Gwendagwende supporters to Harla slave traders of Adal as punishment for joining the Stephanite sect labelled heretic by the Ethiopian Orthodox Tewahedo Church.
-A power struggle had developed in the early 16th century between Harla emirs of Harar and Walashma dynasty in which Ahmad ibn Ibrahim al-Ghazi would assume power by executing the Walashma Sultan Abu Bakr ibn Muhammad.
+A power struggle had developed in the early 16th century between Harla/Karla emirs of Harar and Walashma dynasty in which Ahmad ibn Ibrahim al-Ghazi would assume power by executing the Walashma Sultan Abu Bakr ibn Muhammad.

-In the middle of the 16th century, the Adal Sultanate led by Harla and their Somali allies invaded Abyssinia.
+According to Adal writer Arab Faqīh, in the middle of the 16th century, the Adal Sultanate led by Harla and their Somali allies invaded Abyssinia.
+Harla were part of Adal's elite military unit called the Malassay.
 The Ethiopian–Adal War was in response to the death of Harla leader of Adal, Imam Mahfuz, killed in single combat, by the warrior-monk Gebre Andrias in the early reign of Emperor Dawit II.
-In the wars against Emperor Sarsa Dengel, the Harla led by the Sultanate of Harar.
+According to Chekroun, during the war the Harla clans were organized in a manner similar to the Somali clans.
+In the wars against Emperor Sarsa Dengel, the Harla were led by the Sultan Muhammad ibn Nasir.